rodnoy/codesign/README.md

 Remove **codesign** utility by doing `sudo rm codesign`.
 Go ahead, you have already copied the original file to **codesign.orig**.

 Instead of a deleted file, create an empty codesign file.
-Using your favorite text editor, copy the proposed script.
-Don't forget to **sudo** when openng the file with your text editor `sudo emacs codesign`.
+Using your favorite text editor, copy the proposed [script](https://github.com/rodnoy/codesign/blob/master/codesign).
+Don't forget to **sudo** when opening the file with your text editor `sudo emacs codesign`.

 ## Step four